Skill Demand Index

 Which roles need Paid Media Expertise most:

-Marketing positions drive 100% of demand.
+Marketing positions drive 50% of demand.
+Other also frequently list Paid Media Expertise as a requirement.
 Skills commonly paired with Paid Media Expertise include Data-Driven Mindset and SEM and SEO.

 Depth Level Distribution